ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ![Architecture](../img/Architecture.png)

+> *Illustration 1.
+Architecture of the Context Broker Visualization enabler*

 It is recommended to read the links of the [Reference documentation](../../README.md#reference-documentation) section before continue reading the rest of the content.

 Hereunder, the set of tools of the architecture are going to be detailed: